pixel

 Review

-Submissions are carefully reviewed by a Submissions Editor who recommends that a title be further reviewed or rejected by the Selections Committee.
-Most submissions fail at this point.
+Submissions are carefully reviewed by a Submissions Editor who recommends that the Selections Committee further review or reject a title.
+Many submissions fail at this point.
 If accepted for review by the Selections Committee, the title goes to a review editor for an in-depth analysis according to the Torchflame Books evaluation criteria, which includes storyline, writing, character development, dialogue, flow, and potential interest to the target audience.
-Some of the manuscripts that make it past this point are returned to the author with requested changes and others are forwarded to the Senior Editor who makes a final selection for contract offers.
+Some of the manuscripts that make it past this point are returned to the author with requested changes, and others are forwarded to the Senior Editor, who makes a final selection for contract offers.

 Selected titles are recommended for a Hybrid Publishing contract, and an offer is sent to the author.